ministryofjustice/bichard7-next-core/README.md

 Once done with this configuration, go to the dropdown on the bottom left and select `br7own`

-Now that you have access to the Local Database, you can go to the `users` table and find a valid user to log into your local Bichard.
-You will need a user that has a value for the following columns:
+Now that you have access to the Local Database, you can go to the `users` table, pick a user and copy the `email` and `password` information to log into the app.
+You will then be asked to enter a verification code, that you can copy from field `email_verification_code`.

-- `email`
-- `password`
-- `email_verification_code`

 ### Running legacy Bichard in debug mode